ddhartma/Machine-Learning/README.md

 2. The predictions (and therefore the errors) made by the individual trees need to have **low correlations** with each other.

 ### Instance-based algorithms <a name="instance_based"></a>
 A good example of an instance-based algorithm is **K-Nearest Neighbor** or **KNN**.
 KNN algorithm is a simple algorithm that can be used to solve both classification and regression problems.
-The KNN algorithm assumes that similar things exist in close proximity.
+The KNN algorithm assumes that similar things exist in proximity.

 ![image5]